Step 2.5

 A referral for an assessment of your needs

 There are different types of services available and you will need to have an assessment by a specially trained person to work out which types of services will best meet your needs.
 You need to have this assessment before you can access any aged care services.
-Based on your discussion with the My Aged Care Contact Centre staff member, you will be referred for the right sort of assessment.
+A Aged Care Contact Centre staff member will refer you for the assessment.

 The result